kiranmak/draft-km-doc/draft-kmak-intarea-energygrid.md

 Communications in electric power systems are at two levels.
     >1.
 Intra-substation communications: To facilitate connectivity
-        and control functions through substation automation.
+        and control functions relating to substation automation.
     >2.
 Inter-substation communications: To facilitate connectivity
-        for synchronization, load redistribution and topology
+        for phase synchronization, load (re-)distribution and topology related functions.
-        related functions.

 ### Subsystem Automation System (SAS)

-The reference design used below is based on IEC 61850 process bus based T1-1 substation automation reference case study {{RT-MSGS}}.
+The reference design used below in {{sas}} is based on IEC 61850 process bus.
+It is part of the T1-1 substation automation reference case study {{RT-MSGS}}.

 ~~~
            control and enterprise applications